blopez024/personal-webpage-react/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

 # Personal Webpage (React)

 This is a personal portfolio website built with React and Vite.
 It showcases your profile, projects, and contact information in a modern, responsive design.